What is a Gantt Chart? Definition, Benefits, Examples & Templates

 A typical Gantt chart displays the following four items:

-• Tasks: Specific activities or work items within the project.
+• Tasks: specific activities or work items within the project.

-• Timeline: The project’s timeframe, usually displayed across the top or bottom of the chart.
+• Timeline: the project’s timeframe, usually displayed across the top or bottom of the chart.

-• Bars: Horizontal bars representing the duration of each task.
+• Bars: horizontal bars representing the duration of each task.

-• Dependencies: Relationships between tasks, indicating which tasks must be completed before others can begin.
+• Dependencies: relationships between tasks, indicating which tasks must be completed before others can begin.

 What Is the Purpose of Gantt Chart?